 Students can reserve a group room or area on-site using the Evoko touch screen by each location or by reserving online through their Hawkmail/email account.

-- Area A least used with 0 reservations
+- Area F least used with 17 reservations

 Peak and Low times

-The Main Library Learning Commons offers 90 desk-top computers.
+The Main Library offers 90 desk-top computers in the Learning Commons, 13 desk-top computers in the first floor service commons, and 149 desk-top computers in the second floor ITC.
 The following is the hours used, broken down by the zones.

 The Main Library computers offers many software options for students to use.
 The following are the top 10 programs used: